duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 #### Contribution {#improving-rl-baseline-final-opportunity-contribution}

-We propose to implement and train a DARLA [](#bib:higgins2018darla).
+To adress these issues, we implemented a DARLA [](#bib:higgins2018darla).

-There are three steps to follow:
+There are three steps to follow to train a DARLA:

 - **Learn to see**: solve the perception task.
 The goal is to learn a disentangled representation of the environment to be robust to domain shifts and more importantly to have a representation of the most important "concepts" present in the image that the RL agent will be able to use directly.